MiguelMarcelino/Thoth/scala/cats-effect/fs2.md

 ```

 It is evaluated as follows:
 - `F` is the effect type.
-	- The stream requests an evaluation of `F` effects
+The stream requests an evaluation of `F` effects
 - `O` is the output type.
-	- It is a stream of `O` values
+- A simple definition of a stream, is that it emits 0...n values of type `A`, where n can be infinite, while requesting effects in F.

-Lets consider an example:
+Let's consider an example:
 ```scala
 val s1 = Stream.emit(1)
 ```